Theater billboard

 Is it a job that you can only keep if it is vocational?

-— Completely.
-When you start, enthusiasm gives you a lot of strength, but it's really very hard work.
-Lately, there's a lot of talk about the growth in the number of viewers, which is true, but actors and actresses live in brutal precariousness.
-Twenty years ago I had taken on jobs where I earned more than I do now.
-Everything has frozen, much more is produced, seasons are shorter, and rehearsal times too.
-There is a lot of uncertainty and you always have the worry of starting from scratch.
-There are people who are on the front line, at the very top of the iceberg, and then all the rest.
+— Totally.
+When you start, enthusiasm gives you a lot of strength, but it's a really very hard job.
+Lately, there's a lot of talk about growth in the number of spectators, which is true, but actors and actresses live in brutal precariousness.
+Twenty years ago, I had picked up jobs where I earned more than now.
+Everything has frozen, much more is produced, seasons are shorter and rehearsal times too.
+There is a lot of uncertainty and you always have the concern of starting from scratch.
+There are people who are on the front line, at the tip of the iceberg, and then all the rest.
 We have had to learn to live with little.

 Cargando